w3c/wai-media-guide/index.md

 ---
 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
-title: "Make Video & Audio Accessible"   # Do not translate "title:".
+title: "Making Video and Audio Accessible - Introduction"   # Do not translate "title:".
 Do translate the text after "title:".
 nav_title: "Make Video & Audio Accessible" # A short title that is used in the navigation
 lang: en   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
 last_updated: 2019-04-10   # Put the date of this translation YYYY-MM-DD (with month in the middle)